3a1b2c3/seeingSpace/README.md

 #  Sehender Raum / Seeing Space (WIP)
 ## Notes about capturing, rendering and digitally reconstruction the world
 When I learned about (traditional) computer graphics and some computer vision I think i missed the big picture about how all the pieces connect with hardware, physics and machine learning aspects.
 It makes it harder to understand recent research and its meaning for the field.
-20 years after i first got interested in Photogrammetry we see amazing progress despite the concepts no being widely known.
+Some 20 years after i first got interested in Photogrammetry we see amazing progress but the concepts are still not widely known.

 A TLDR on how computer graphics fits with newer research, computer vision, machine learning and hardware.